lowRISC/opentitan/hw/top_earlgrey/doc/_index.md

 ##### Pin Multiplexor (`pinmux`) and Pad Control (`padctrl`)

+**TODO: this section needs to be updated to reflect the pinmux/padctrl merger**

 The pin multiplexor's purpose is to route between peripherals and the available multiplexable IO (`MIO_00 ..
 MIO_31`) of the chip.
 At this time, the pin multiplexor is provided, but it is not used to its full potential.
 In addition, the `padctrl` device manages control or pad attributes like drive strength, technology (OD, OS, etc), pull up, pull down, etc., of the chip's external IO.